Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 There’s a $95 annual fee with this card, but it’s waived the first year.
 The card also comes with:

-- 2 United Airlines miles per $1 you spend on purchases from United Airlines, at restaurants, and hotels when you book directly
+- 2 United Airlines miles per dollar you spend on purchases from United Airlines, at restaurants and hotels when you book directly

-- 1 United Airlines mile per $1 you spend on everything else
+- 1 United Airlines mile per dollar you spend on everything else

-- Free first checked bag for the cardholder and 1 companion – but you MUST use your card to pay for your ticket
+- Free first checked bag for the cardholder and one companion – but you MUST use your card to pay for your ticket

 - Priority boarding

-- 2 United Club lounge passes per card membership year
+- 2 United Club lounge passes (one-time use) per card membership year

 - Access to an increased number of award seats